Erolf345/Smart-Environment/bt_sync/Readme.md

 Done.
 Now the devices are paired even after reboot.

 ## Compilation and execution
+FIRST REMEMBER TO STOP NODE RED AS IT WILL INTERFERE

 Compile the files named bt_sync_B.c and bt_sync_A.c using the command at the top of the file after the imports and macros.
 It will look something like this
 ```gcc -o bt_sync_X bt_sync_X.c -lbluetooth -lwiringPi```.